01 of 08

 If driving from Mumbai, the only option is the Western Express Highway (National Highway 8), which is a much longer route.

 The fort is free to enter.
 Unfortunately, the Archaeological Survey of India hasn't put up any signs, so there's no information about the monuments in the fort.
 This makes it invaluable to have a good guide if you're keen to learn about the fort and its history.
-Vasai Fort is covered as part of the Explore Bassein (Vasai) Tour offered by local guide Leroy D'Mello of Amaze Tours.
+Vasai Fort is covered as part of this full-day Cultural and Heritage Tour of Vasai offered by local guide Leroy D'Mello of Amaze Tours.
+Local travel company Swadesee also conducts group tours of Vasai Fort, led by Mr. Pascal Roque Lopes.
+Contact them for upcoming dates.

 Read More About My Tour of Vasai.